 The Agriculture, Forestry and Fishing industry is mainly engaged in growing crops, raising animals, growing and harvesting timber, and harvesting fish and other animals from farms or their natural habitats.
 The industry covers both production and support services to production.

-- The sector employs approximately 79,400 people, with expected employment growth of 20 per cent over the five years to 2016–17, with the largest growth in Agriculture and related Agriculture, Forestry and Fishing Support Services.
+- The sector employs approximately 89,900 people, with a growth of 13 per cent over the past five years, with the largest growth in the Agriculture sub-sector.

-- Agriculture, Forestry and Fishing related courses accounted for around 9,800 government subsidised enrolments in 2012.
-TAFE fee-for-service provision in the sector was over 4,200 enrolments.
+- Agriculture, Forestry and Fishing related courses accounted for 11,884 government subsidised enrolments in 2014.
+TAFE fee-for-service provision in the sector had 4,292 enrolments.

-- Seven per cent of government subsidised enrolments related to specialised or in–shortage occupations.
+- In 2014, 6 per cent of government subsidised enrolments related to specialised or in shortage occupations.

-- There were 43 training providers delivering government subsidised training related to the Agriculture, Forestry and Fishing sector in 2012.
-TAFEs provided 65 per cent of government subsidised enrolments in 2012.
-Private Registered Training Organisations’ (RTOs) share of government subsidised vocational training increased from 29 per cent to 33 per cent of all enrolments between 2011 and 2012.
+- There were 40 training providers delivering government subsidised training related to the Agriculture, Forestry and Fishing sector in 2014.
+TAFEs provided 58 per cent of government subsidised enrolments in 2014.
+Private Registered Training Organisation (RTOs) accounted for 40 per cent of training delivery in 2014.

 Main training packages

 We anticipate that the following occupations will have good employment prospects in the near future as they are experiencing shortages, are already a large occupation group or are anticipating strong growth from 2014-19.

 Largest employing occupations

 In 2014, the top five employing occupations in the Agriculture, Forestry and Fishing industry accounted for 74 per cent of all employment within the industry.
 They are: